 When in doubt, or in need of a bit of photographic inspiration, Pinterest always has a plethora of different ideas on ways to incorporate lavender into your wedding favors, along with creative ideas for just about everything else related to wedding planning.

 Of course, lavender wedding theme ideas aren’t the only direction you can go in when planning your wedding celebration.
-However, if you’re a fan of something a little different that works well with a soft, romantic vision equally as well as a playful, colorful one, we declare that a lavender theme is darn near perfect.
+However, if you’re a fan of something a little different that works just as well with a soft, romantic vision as it doesn with a playful, colorful one, we declare that a lavender theme is darn near perfect.